JJ-Articles/first-mern/README.md

 **Create a simple web app using the MERN stack and explore basic authentication.**

 In this tutorial you'll become familiar with how to build web applications that depend on APIs to provide them with services like user authentication and authorization.
-You’ll be building a very simple website that will allow a user to register an account, log in and log out securely.
+You’ll be building a very simple website that will allow a user to register an account, log in, and log out securely.
 The stack you’ll be using is the popular MERN stack, which comprises MongoDB, Express.js, React.js, and Node.js.
 You’ll be using several other technologies along the way, but those four are the biggies.

-This tutorial is not intended to teach everything you need to know to deploy an application.
-Our intention is to cover only what you need to build a working application.
+This tutorial is not intended to teach you everything you need to know to deploy an application.
+Our intention is to cover only what you need to know in order to build a working application.

 ## Background